Posted on April 01, 2019

 We are setting up a separate area for peaceful protest that will be clearly marked.

-You can read the injunction decision on the Court website and the Order from the Supreme Court of Nova Scotia on the Alton website.
+You can read the injunction decision and the Order from the Supreme Court of Nova Scotia on the Alton website.
 Signage that includes a copy of the Order will also be posted at the Alton work site.

 The Shubenacadie River estuary is at the centre of Nova Scotia’s history, culture and geography.
 As a member of the river community, we take our duty to operate responsibly very seriously.